canonical/opensearch-operator/docs/how-to/monitoring/index.md

 After accessing Grafana web interface, select the “Charmed OpenSearch” dashboard.

-The dashboard filters for juju-specific elements, e.g. application name, unit, model;
+The dashboard filters for Juju-specific elements, e.g. application name, unit, model;
 and also OpenSearch’s cluster and roles.
 The cluster dropdown lets you choose which cluster’s statistics to display.
 You can also filter the view by selecting specific node roles, including nodes that span different models or applications.